5 Oceans, 5 Colonies Sculpting Future Living Architecture On and Below Water

 Through hands-on learning, immersive experiences, exploration, observation, and knowledge exchange, the program is structured into two main phases:

-- Two half-day sessions designed to provide participants with essential knowledge about AI Kitchen Tools.
+Two half-day online sessions designed to equip participants with essential knowledge about AI Kitchen Tools to support and enhance the design process:

 DELIVERABLES (D) & KEY OPORTUNITIES (KO)